 Your final results will look like this and you can add or embellish it from there.
 Use your imagination and play around here.
 You can make some pretty cool images from these shapes.

 Just a few ideas below of what you could do and go from there.
 Once you are happy with each of your items here you can weld them together to make them one piece by selecting each piece or by drawing a box around the whole design with your mouse, then hitting the weld tool, which is right next to the slice tool.

 Slicing a shape in half in Cricut Design Space

 The same concepts apply here as well.
-You would take the shape you wanted to cut in half and put in on your canvas.
-For me that would be a star that I want cut in half with a basic shape that fits what I want to cut.
+You would take the shape you wanted to cut in half and put it on your canvas.
+For me, that would be a star that I want to be cut in half with a basic shape that fits what I want to cut.
 (1)

 - Step 2- I unlocked the square to make it fit the whole side of the star that I wanted to slice off.

 - 3- Make sure both items or objects are selected and hit the slice tool in the right hand corner.

 - 4- Your slice results!!
 You cut the star in half!
 And that is how you would do most images.